Himanshu2187/PBGA/README.md

 The `Constr` function defines the nonlinear inequality and equality constraints.
 As currently implemented, it has no constraints (`c` and `ceq` are empty).

 ## Preferences
-The code incorporates preferences for thermal comfort (PPD) and energy consumption (KWh).
 The preferences are modeled using piecewise cubic Hermite interpolating polynomials (`pchip`) based on specified curves.

 1. **Thermal Comfort (PPD):**
     - Minimum PPD: `PPD_Min`